beanbaginc/spina/README.md

 4. Improved typing for TypeScript.

+5. Mixins for classes.

+6. Full compatibility with code already using Backbone.

 If you want to learn more about the initialization problem of typing issues, read the Deep Dives below.